covcom/304CEM/labs/week2/slides2.md

 ## `this` and `that`

-**PROBLEM:** function invocation binds `this` to the global object!!
+**PROBLEM:** Late binding of the keyword `this` can cause confusion.
+In particular, function invocation binds `this` to the global object!!

+* This is a bad design decision by the designers of JavaScript.
-* So methods cannot invoke inner functions to help do their work.
+* It means methods cannot invoke inner functions to help do their work.

 Why?